 - Remain Calm - Keep calm and be extra careful around your pet while they are experiencing a veterinary emergency.
 When an an animal is in pain or distress, they may react negatively by biting or scratching towards those trying to help them.

 - Bring Your Pet In For Care - Do not put yourself at risk!
 Safely bring your pet to our Tucson veterinary clinic or the after-hours emergency vet location above.

 Read through our most frequently asked questions below to learn more about bringing your pet in for an emergency appointment at Pet Doctor.

 - Do I need to call ahead?

 Pet Doctor provides emergency and urgent veterinary care for cats and dogs during our regular clinic hours.
-It's always best to contact us in advance if you can, but we understand that in emergency situations that's not always possible.

 If we are unable to fit your pet into our schedule, we recommend that you visit the after-hours emergency vet location shown above.